 Does Dale Chihuly still blow glass?

-Unfortunately, no. After losing the sight in his left eye and injuring is shoulder in a body surfing accident, Dale Chihuly passed his glass blowing pipe to a team of artists in 1979.
+Unfortunately, no. After losing sight in his left eye and injuring his shoulder in a bodysurfing accident, Dale Chihuly passed his glass-blowing pipe to a team of artists in 1979.

-While Chihuly no longer creates glass sculptures, he does create beautiful paintings.
+While Chihuly no longer constructs glass sculptures, he does create beautiful paintings.

 Is Dale Chihuly married?

 Yes, Dale Chihuly married Leslie Jackson in 2005.
-The couple have a son, Jackson Viola Chihuly, who was born in 1998.
+The couple has a son, Jackson Viola Chihuly, born in 1998.

 Thank you for sharing!